Singapore pressures Indonesia to identify firms behind haze

 He added, "The most important thing is that we have attempted to control the damage resulting from the forest fires," and said fire trucks had been dispatched to affected areas.

-Plantation companies with land concessions in Indonesia include Wilmar International Ltd, Golden Agri-Resources Ltd and First Resources Ltd.
+Plantation companies with land concessions in Indonesia include Wilmar International Ltd (WLIL.SI), Golden Agri-Resources Ltd (GAGR.SI) and First Resources Ltd (FRLD.SI).

 Singapore's pollutant standards index (PSI) rose to an unhealthy 155 on Monday night, prompting the U.S. embassy to advise Americans planning a visit to consult their doctors about the effects of air pollution.